jeph/scalica-2.0/README.md

 Then run the commands and exit.
 Replace `yourpassword` with your password.
 ```
 mysql -u root -p
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY ‘yourpassword’;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'yourpassword';
 FLUSH PRIVILEGES;
 exit
 ```